-(Pedagogy) An investigation of the influential philosophical texts that inform music teaching and learning.
-Topics involve the examination of aesthetic philosophy, ethical practices, and historical, critical, and cultural perspectives.
+(Pedagogy) This course is an exploration of the influential philosophical texts that inform music teaching and learning.
+Topics and activities involve the examination of educational and aesthetic philosophies and practice theories from critical and multicultural perspectives.

 A&HM 5029 Intermediate and Advanced Applications of New Technologies in Music Education